microideax/Open-Dnn/README.md

    		```sh
         ./syn.sh
         ```
 syn.sh will generate the 3 sub-net IPs with the C++ code and scripts generated from previous step.
-One could also hack the accelerators and run the testbench to verify the correctness of your change.
+One could also hack the accelerator　configurations in the acc_instance.h and call the testbench classes to verify the correctness of your change.

 3. Accelerator system construction.
 The system construction scripts are provided within the generated project folder gen_proj/impl_proj.
 Before constructing the accelerator system, make sure the environment is well set and the sub-net IPs are generated and located properly.
    - Local Cluster